 Mennonite Mission Network (MMN): A mission agency program of Mennonite Church USA.
 Partners with EMM in sending and strategy. mennonitemission.net

 Missional Pathways: A mission consulting network that matches community members with mission opportunities and resources.
-Missional Pathways is a partnership of EMM, Lancaster Mennonite Conference, and Franklin Mennonite Conference. missionalpathways.org
+Missional Pathways is a partnership of EMM and Lancaster Mennonite Conference. missionalpathways.org

 New York Mennonite Conference: A Mennonite conference of churches located mostly in New York state. nymennonite.org